calstar/ellie-ground/README.md

 ## Summary
 **DAQboard.ino** file commands the ESP32 that reads data from sensors and commands from the COM Board, and sends data in a package to the COM Board

-**COMBoard ino** file commands the ESP32 that receives data in a package from the DAQ  Board, sends commands to the DAQ Board, and sends data to MATLAB for plotting and data-saving purposes through the serial port.
+**COMBoard.ino** file commands the ESP32 that receives data in a package from the DAQ  Board, sends commands to the DAQ Board, and sends data to MATLAB for plotting and data-saving purposes through the serial port.

 **liveplot.m** is a MATLAB file that can receive data from the COM Board, create live plots, and save the data.